suzaku-network/suzaku-deployer/docs/plyr/ValidatorManagerUpgrade.md

 ### Next step:

-- Transfer the `PoAManager` ownership to the multisig
+- Transfer the `ValidatorManager` ownership to the multisig